How to Advance Your Career in 9 Simple Steps

 8. Remain Healthy

 Staying healthy can increase your lifetime career earnings.
-Health applies to your physical, mental, and emotional well-being.
+Health includes physical, mental, and emotional well-being.
 You should take a holistic approach to keeping yourself in top shape.

 Maintain mental health by taking breaks from work to give yourself the advantage of detachment.
 During these times, it is vital to unplug.
 Revisiting workplace issues after mentally distancing yourself from the problem can bring clarity, insight, and new solutions.